 Investors choose index fund such as nifty 50 index which purchase all the stocks in the same proportion as in a nifty index to invest because of less risks involved, Moreover if you checkout the returns for these indexes since inception, it has been approx. 15% p.a. cagr.

 3. Investing In Commodities – Commodities such as gold and silver has always been a center of attraction not only for investments but as an traditional ethics in India.
 Which is good at one hand as these have always been used as hedge against inflation.
 When the value of currency decreases, commodity can be a safe heaven as its happened in 2020.

-You may also invest in gold ETFs as well.
 Having said that if you see the overall average gold returns its been between 5-12% moreover unlike a stock or a bond, it generates no cash flows in the form of profits, dividends, or interest income and time duration required for a commodity to give better return are higher, therefore when you count inflation in your returns it is still less comparing to other class of assets.